 A few weeks ago I got to go on a date.
-It has been forever since I actually have had the chance to go out with the kids and do something new.
-For our date we wanted to tour Seattle’s underground and grab a bite to eat at Merchants Cafe and Saloon, Seattle’s oldest restaurant.
-When I went looking for tickets there weren’t any available at the time of night we needed other than the paranormal experience one and since I’m a believer of ghosts and spirits I thought, why not?
+It has been forever since I have had the chance to go out with the kids and do something new.
+For our date, we wanted to tour Seattle’s underground and grab a bite to eat at Merchants Cafe and Saloon, Seattle’s oldest restaurant.
+When I went looking for tickets there weren’t any available at the time of night we needed other than the paranormal experience one, and since I’m a believer of ghosts and spirits I thought, why not?

 All in all, it was cheesy and mediocre.
 It may have been more interesting if we had gone to more than two building and if the tour guides weren’t so damn cheesy about everything.
 We aren’t 12-year-old kids that are going to get freaked out by your ghost stories.
-Maybe if they had made it more professional but a little less serious it would have been more fun.
-I would have enjoyed going on this tour with some real paranormal experts or someone who actually had experience in that field so that it felt more authentic.
-If I were you I’d save your cash for just the regular underground tour unless you have $30 you need to waste.05:00
+Maybe if they had made it more professional but a little less severe it would have been more fun.
+I would have enjoyed going on this tour with some real paranormal experts or someone who had experience in that field so that it felt more authentic.
+If I were you, I’d save your cash for just the regular underground tour unless you have $30 you need to waste.05:00